Between the Extremes: A JWST Spectroscopic Benchmark for High-redshift Galaxies Using ~500 Confirmed Sources at $z\geqslant5$: Inferred Properties of High-redshift Sources

-``Ionization vs excitation'' diagrams also provide a means of interpreting the underlying conditions of the ISM.
+Ionization versus excitation diagrams also provide a means of interpreting the underlying conditions of the ISM.
 We show two variations of such a diagram in Figure~\ref{fig:r23o32}, in similar fashion to Figure 8 of \citet{bunker23}.
 In the left panel we show the $R23-O32$ line ratios, where $R23$ is used as a proxy for gas-phase metallicity while $O32$ is invoked as a proxy for ionization parameter (e.g., \citealt{kewley19}).
-Low-redshift ($z<0.3$) points from the SDSS MPA-JHU catalogs\footnote{\url{https://www.sdss3.org/dr10/spectro/galaxy_mpajhu.php}} \citep{aihara11} are added to the plots (in black), for reference.
-A clear trend appears from these diagnostics, whereby the lowest $R23$ and $O32$ values are found in local galaxies and the highest values in the highest redshift sources, indicating an evolution towards more extreme and ionized interstellar media with decreased gas-phase metallicities at higher redshift, i.e., the harder ionizing spectrum (traced by an ionization parameter, $U$) associated with high-$z$ sources drags the $R23$ ratio to higher values at fixed $O32$ \citep{steidel16}.
+Low-redshift ($z<0.3$) points from the Sloan Digital Sky Survey (SDSS) MPA-JHU catalogs\footnote{\url{https://www.sdss3.org/dr10/spectro/galaxy_mpajhu.php}} \citep{aihara11} are added to the plots (in black), for reference.
+A clear trend appears from these diagnostics, whereby the lowest $R23$ and $O32$ values are found in local galaxies and the highest values in the highest-redshift sources, indicating an evolution towards more extreme and ionized ISM with decreased gas-phase metallicities at higher redshift, i.e., the harder ionizing spectrum (traced by an ionization parameter, $U$) associated with high-$z$ sources drags the $R23$ ratio to higher values at fixed $O32$ \citep{steidel16}.
 Our points, shown as color-coded stars, are in excellent agreement with the single-source measurements at comparable redshifts by \citet{mascia23}, \citet{cameron23}, \citet{sanders23}, and \citet{nakajima23}.